hstern2/amsr/README.md

 ### Ring selection
-When more than one ring of a given size can be formed, one or more periods `.` immediately after the digit will make ring-forming bonds with atoms appearing earlier in the string, rather than the most recent
+When more than one ring of a given size can be formed, one or more periods `.` immediately after the digit will make ring-forming bonds with atoms appearing earlier in the string, rather than the most recent.

 | AMSR | molecule |
 | --- | --- |